Bang on about

 Talk repetitively and boringly about something.

-The term 'bang on' has been used to mean either 'exactly on', i.e. physically close to, or 'exactly right'.
+The term 'bang on' has been used to mean either 'exactly on', that is, physically close to, or 'exactly right'.
 Those two meaning are exemplified here, respectively:

 An advertisement in Punch April 1936: "Quiet garden square near Hyde Park.
 Real hot water.
 Bang on Tubes."